Capsicum annuum var. glabriusculum: Symbolism

 Chiltepin was named "the official native pepper of Texas" in 1997, two years after the jalapeño became the official pepper of Texas.

 Conservation

 In 1999, Native Seeds/SEARCH and the United States Forest Service established the 2500 acre Wild Chile Botanical Area in the Coronado National Forest.
-Located in the Rock Corral Canyon near Tumacacori, Arizona, the preserve protects a large C. a. var. glabriusculum population for study and as a genetic reserve.
+Located in the Rock Corral Canyon near Tumacacori, Arizona, the preserve protects a large C. annuum var. glabriusculum population for study and as a genetic reserve.